calebjmatthews/cavern-havok-2/conceit.md

   * Stub Ax: 6 damage to space immediately in front of user
   * Tantrum: 2 damage to first target in enemy row | Bless user with 2 Rage
   * Provocation: 1 damage to first target in enemy row | Bless user with 3 Power, Bless target with 6 Power
+  * Halberd: 4 Pierce and 2 damage to first target in enemy row
 * Javalin: equips spears, attacks any target; 14 Health, 4 Speed, 2 Charm
   * Feather Cap (Head): +1 damage if target is 6 or more columns away
   * Down Vest (Top): 2 Defense, an additional 2 Defense if all spaces around user are empty